 His lines of research include pre- and post-quantum cryptology; digital signature, authentication, and identification protocols; cryptobiometrics and number theory.

-On the other hand, he is the Patron representing the CSIC in the Patronato de la Fundación Círculo de las Tecnologías para la Defensa y la Seguridad (https://fundacioncirculo.azurewebsites.net/) and he is the representative of the CSIC in the Red de Excelencia Nacional de Investigación en Ciberseguridad (RENIC, https://www.renic.es/en), of which the CSIC currently holds its Vice Presidency.
+He is Patron of the Fundación Círculo de las Tecnologías para la Defensa y la Seguridad, representing the CSIC, and is a member of the Red de Excelencia Nacional de Investigación en Ciberseguridad (RENIC).